Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Introduction

 \section{Introduction}

 It has been widely established that the growing quantity of reinforced-concrete-based infrastructure nearing the end of its original intended service life poses a significant challenge.
-Current reflection-based near-surface detection techniques --- ground-penetrating radar (GPR) and ultrasonic echo measurements --- are limited in scenarios with high concrete thickness and crowded imaging volumes.
-While X-ray planar tomography can provide high-resolution imaging at depth, its use is heavily restricted by radiation protection regulations meaning that it goes largely unused.
-Consequently, there are no established non-destructive testing (NDT) technologies capable of inspecting deep into concrete structures to determine placement of steel rebar reinforcement grids and tendon ducts, as well as identifying defects, such as honeycombing, tendon duct strand corrosion and air voiding.
+Current reflection-based near-surface detection techniques---Ground- Penetrating Radar (GPR) and ultrasonic echo measurements---are limited in scenarios with high concrete thickness and crowded imaging volumes.
+While X-ray planar tomography can provide high-resolution imaging at depth, its use is heavily restricted by radiation protection regulations, meaning that it goes largely unused.
+Consequently, there are no established Non-Destructive Testing (NDT) technologies capable of inspecting deep into concrete structures to determine the placement of steel rebar reinforcement grids and tendon ducts, as~well as identifying defects, such as honeycombing, tendon duct strand corrosion, and air~voiding.

-Muon scattering tomography, an NDT technique which utilises naturally occurring high-energy (GeV) cosmic ray muons as its imaging source, has shown promise in addressing this gap.
-Successfully deployed in applications such as nuclear waste characterisation \cite{mahon_first---kind_2019}, cargo scanning \cite{barnes_cosmic-ray_2023}, and industrial pipe inspection \cite{martinez_ruiz_del_arbol_applications_2022}, muography has more recently been explored as a tool for civil engineering applications, including the inspection of bridges and other built infrastructure.
-A comparative study by Niederleithinger et al. \cite{niederleithinger_muon_2021} evaluated GPR, ultrasound, X-rays and muography through the imaging of a 600~kg reference block of reinforced concrete, demonstrating that muography could identify the same features as benchmark X-rays while outperforming the resolution of GPR and ultrasound.
-However, challenges remain: muography requires days to weeks to produce an accurate tomograph caused by the low muon flux (1 muon $\mathrm{cm}^{-2}\mathrm{min}^{-1}$), compared to hours for GPR and ultrasound.
-Additionally, detector acceptance and limited vertical resolution caused by the inverse imaging problem also result in noisy images and shadowing artefacts from objects above and below the image plane.
+Muon scattering tomography, an~NDT technique which utilises naturally occurring high-energy (GeV) cosmic-ray muons as its imaging source, has shown promise in addressing this gap.
+Successfully deployed in applications such as nuclear waste characterization~\cite{mahon_first---kind_2019}, cargo scanning~\cite{barnes_cosmic-ray_2023}, and~industrial pipe inspection~\cite{martinez_ruiz_del_arbol_applications_2022}, muon scattering techniques have been more recently explored as a tool for civil engineering applications, including the inspection of bridges and other built infrastructure such as historical buildings~\cite{bonomi_cosmic_2019}.
+A comparative study by Niederleithinger~et~al.~\cite{niederleithinger_muon_2021} evaluated GPR, ultrasound, X-rays, and muography through the imaging of a 600~kg reference block of reinforced concrete, demonstrating that muography could identify the same features as benchmark X-rays while outperforming the resolution of GPR and ultrasound.
+However, challenges remain: muography requires days to weeks to produce an accurate tomograph caused by the low muon flux (1 muon $\mathrm{cm}^{-2}\,\mathrm{min}^{-1}$) compared to hours for GPR and ultrasound.
+Additionally, detector acceptance and limited vertical resolution caused by the inverse imaging problem also result in noisy images and shadowing artefacts from objects above and below the image~plane.